![]() | Bacara Resort Beach |

 Click on photo to see large versionDirections

 Follow the hotel driveway for a while.
-At the bottom of the hill, turn left at the sign that says "Beach Access."
+Turn left, following the signs that say "Coastal Access Parking."
 There's a short hard-packed sand path to the beach.

 This is an interactive map, you can zoom and move it.